Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 	vmb config [--<key1>=<value1> --<key2>=<value2>...]

 This will also print the contents of the .vmbrc file.
-Note that you cannot set `ignored_dirs` this way.
+Note that you cannot set non-string or non-number options this way.

+### Mod templates
+When creating a mod, a template folder will be copied to act as a boilerplate for your mod.
+You can customize this template or create your own.

+* The template folder is determined by `template_dir` in .vmbrc.
+This path can be relative or absolute.
+* Certain strings will be replaced with their corresponding values when creating a new mod.
+These are `%%name`, `%%title` and `%%description` for content of files and `%%name%` for names of files and folders.
+* Files which should be excluded from such alteration can be specified in `template_core_files`.
+They will simply be copied over.

 ### Compiling VMB executable